SinisterSpatula/RetroflagGpiGuides/cannonball.md

 ## Add the game data files

 > Use your favorite search engine to locate and download outrun.zip perhaps the term `outrun.zip` or `Out Run (sitdown/upright, Rev B)` may help in your quest.
 Refer to the file /home/pi/RetroPie/roms/ports/cannonball/roms.txt to see exactly what files you need.
-Once you have the files, you will extract them and upload them to your Gpi to the following location: `/home/pi/RetroPie/roms/ports/cannonball` you should have a bunch of epr-, opr-, and -mpr files in this location in order for the game to work.
+Once you have the files, you will extract them and upload them to your Gpi to the following location: `/home/pi/RetroPie/roms/ports/cannonball` you should have a bunch of epr-, opr-, and mpr- files in this location in order for the game to work.
 If you can't copy the files, make sure you didn't skip the fix permissions step from above.

 ## config.xml and config.xml.def (*required!*)